anmarchenko/anmarchenko/README.md

 Hi there 👋 I'm a developer, who is passionate about building products that make life better, writing performant code and diving into how complex systems work.
 I code in ruby and elxir most of the time, occasionally using go, typescript and rust.

-- 🌍 Travel is my favourite hobby.
-To make it better for myself I develop a [travel planning application](https://github.com/anmarchenko/hamster-travel)
+- 🌍 Travel is my favourite hobby - to make it better I develop [Hamster Travel](https://github.com/anmarchenko/hamster-travel) - the only travel planner I need
-- 🎮 Video games is another hobby of mine and it also deserves a [hobby project](https://github.com/anmarchenko/igroteka)
+- 🎮 Video games is another hobby of mine, so I created [Igroteka](https://github.com/anmarchenko/igroteka) to track my gaming backlog
 - ✍️ I occasionally write stuff on my [personal website](https://www.amarchenko.de)

 <!--